Introspection - The Hero's Journey -

 - The Call to Adventure

-- Refusal of the call
+- The Refusal of the Call

 - Meeting with the mentor

-- Crossing the threshold
+- Crossing the Threshold

 - Tests, allies and enemies

-- Approaching the cave
+- The approach to the cave

 - The supreme test

-- The reward
+- The Reward

 - The way back